 Legal Secretary Associate's Degree

-Legal secretary programs teach administrative and clerical support skills needed to work in a law office.
-Learn about associate degree requirements, courses of study, professional certification and salary info for legal secretaries.
-Schools offering Legal Administrative Assistant degrees can also be found in these popular choices.
+Legal secretary programs teach the administrative and clerical support skills needed to work in a law office.
+Learn about associate's degree requirements, common courses, professional certification and salary info for legal secretaries.

 What Is a Legal Secretary Associate's Degree Program Like?